Overview

 What is Data Alignment?

-- Data alignment refers to the process of positioning and rotating individual scans so they correctly match up with each other in the floor plan.
-This ensures that walls, doorways, and other structural features appear continuous and accurate across all scans.
+Data alignment positions and rotates individual scans so they match up across the floor plan.
+Proper alignment keeps walls, doorways, and structural features continuous and accurate

 Understanding Data Alignment in Stitch